Quantifying the unextendibility of entanglement: Applications for secret key and entanglement distillation

-As a corollary of Proposition~\ref{prop:lower-bound} and Lemmas~\ref{lem:Petz-Renyi-MI-pure}, \ref{lem:sandwiched-Renyi-MI-pure}, and \ref{lem:geometric-Renyi-MI-pure}, we find that if the generalized divergence is set to be the Petz--, sandwiched, or geometric R\'enyi relative entropy, then the unextendible entanglement of a $\gamma$-bipartite private state is bounded from below by the amount of secret key that can be extracted from the state. \begin{corollary} If the generalized divergence is the Petz--, sandwiched, or geometric R\'enyi relative entropy with $\alpha$ set so that the data-processing inequality is satisfied, then the following bound holds
+As a corollary of Proposition~\ref{prop:lower-bound} and Lemmas~\ref{lem:Petz-Renyi-MI-pure}, \ref{lem:sandwiched-Renyi-MI-pure}, and \ref{lem:geometric-Renyi-MI-pure}, we find that if the generalized divergence is set to be the Petz--, sandwiched, or geometric R\'enyi relative entropy, then the unextendible entanglement of a $\gamma$-bipartite private state is bounded from below by the amount of secret key that can be extracted from the state.
+Note that this corollary includes the relative entropy, the min-relative entropy, and the max-relative entropy as limiting cases.